Manchester United midfielder Angel Gomes set to leave the club after failing to agree new contract | Goal.com

 Manchester United midfielder Angel Gomes set to leave the club after failing to agree new contract

-Ole Gunnar Solskjaer expects Angel Gomes to leave Manchester United tomorrow (June 30) after failing to agree a new contract with the midfielder.
+Ole Gunnar Solskjaer expects Angel Gomes to leave Manchester United on June 30 after failing to agree a new contract with the midfielder.

 The teenager was offered a new deal, but Gomes and his representatives have failed to come to an agreement and the 19-year-old is set to leave the club on a free transfer.